wahani/rLatexTemplate/README.md

 This is a description in draft form of how I got here.
+You do not have to read it.
+The repository comes with a Makefile which you can use. `make watch` will check with `make -q` if something needs to be done and if so runs `make`.
+If you want to use this template make sure, that you have installed:
+- R -- add to PATH if in win
+    -  knitr
+    -  wahaniMiscs: `devtools::install_github("wahani/wahaniMiscs")`
+- pandoc -- add to PATH if in win
+- make -- add to PATH if in win
+- Latex

 # Resources